 It’s 2020, a global super year with the potential for great things to happen.
 You’ve got your resolutions - you’re going to be healthier, happier and more sustainable (you’ve already got the reusable cup to prove it)!
 But could it also be the year your employer or business becomes sustainable too?
 Take a look at our top 20 tips to help turn your workplace into a sustainability champion in 2020!
 Why not start this Earth Hour?

-We are in a climate emergency.
+We are in a climate and nature emergency.
 Our planet has warmed by 1°C over the last century.
 Climate change is wreaking havoc on our wildlife and habitats, and is putting people’s lives and homes at risk.
-Join the fight for our world by showing solidarity and declaring a climate emergency.
+Take part in Earth Hour to join the fight for our world and showing solidarity.

 2. Check your suppliers

 Credit scores are helpful but they’re not the only important factor.
 Research a company’s ethics and environmental practices.
 Ethical Consumer Magazine rates companies on their ‘ethiscore’ – an assessment of policies and actions towards people, politics, the environment and animals, looking at issues such as workers’ rights, fossil fuel investment, and pollution.
 Telling suppliers that ethical or environmental aspects matter to your business sends a clear message that in 2020 things need to change!